-Other non-current liabilities mainly include non-current part of deferred revenue from the collaboration agreement the Company entered into with Nestlé Healthcare, which amounted to €7.0 million as of December 31, 2017.
+Other non-current liabilities mainly include non-current part of deferred revenue from the collaboration agreement the Company entered into with Nestlé Health Science, which amounted to ε 6.5 million as of December 31, 2018.
 More marginally, non-current liabilities also included the non-current part of deferred revenue from free-rent amounts deferred over Montrouge premises' lease term and the non-current part of the accrual for employers' contribution on free share plans.